Collision-detection is a two-steps process. First the

 CollisionEventFlags::REMOVEDis set if a collision stopped because at least one of the colliders involved in the collision was removed from the physics scene.

-Collision events are only generated between two colliders if at least one of them has the
+Collision events (resp. contact force events) are only generated between two colliders if at least one of them has the

 These events can be read using Bevy's event system with